pluxain/astro.tutorial/README.md

 This website repository resides at https://github.com/pluxain/astro.tutorial

+This website is deployed using Netlify and can be reached [here](https://candid-semolina-e10565.netlify.app/).

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: